WHIPLASH AND THE

 ABNORMAL CERVICAL CURVES

 Abnormal curves of the cervical spine (neck) come in two forms.
 Firstly, you have the loss of cervical lordosis.
-This is the "Military Neck" you see in the x-ray on the left.
+This is the “Military Neck” you see in the x-ray on the left.
 Secondly, you have a complete reversal of the lordotic curve (x-ray on the right).
 These are some of the first steps on the road to Degenerative Arthritis.
+In the middle pic you can see how flexion and extension are both affected.

 THE PLATYSMA MUSCLE